 - 1VerdictPractical, well equipped and decent value, the electric Peugeot e-2008 isn't the best in its class, but it's likeable and more than fit for purpose

 - 2Range, battery & chargingThe Peugeot e-2008 doesn't offer the longest range in the class, but it's competitive and has 100kW rapid-charging capability

 - 3Running costsThe Peugeot e-2008 is more expensive than its petrol counterpart, but it’s competitively priced compared to rivals and should be cheap to run

-- 4Electric motor, drive & performance - currently readingThe e-2008 is fit for purpose; the smooth electric drive makes it effortless to drive
+- 4Electric motor, drive & performance - currently readingThe e-2008 is fit for purpose if not fun; the smooth electric powertrain makes it effortless to drive

 - 5Interior & comfortThe e-2008 boasts an attractive dashboard design, quality materials and lots of equipment, but the touchscreen software feels clunky

 - 6Practicality & boot spaceA good-sized boot and plenty of passenger space make the Peugeot e-2008 a decent family car

 - 7Reliability & safetyDon't be alarmed by the four-star Euro NCAP rating: crash tests are becoming ever-harder to ace and the Peugeot e-2008 is still a very safe car